 Enjoy your next adventure through common sense and thoughtful preparation!

-Bargain Bin: Here are my picks of items related to today's article.
+Bargain Bin: Here are my picks of items related to the outdoors.
 As with the majority of what I recommend in the Bargain Bin, these are items I own and use myself.

 Vigilant Trails Snare Kit: This is kit is part of the Pocket Survival Kit series by Vigilant Trails.
 Designed for small game under 25 pounds, the snares are pre-loaded have a super-fast closing action.
 The kit is small enough to fit in your pocket and includes instructions and same snare set-ups.
 You could make a similar kit yourself, but for $13.99, this is a terrific alternative to DIY.